 The transatlantic partnership is a basic axiom in German foreign policy.
 It is no longer merely a matter of security issues.
 The spectrum of global challenges - from climate protection through the international financial architecture to the identification of the human genome - is now the subject of German-US cooperation.

-Germany and the United States of America are bound by a robust friendship founded on shared experience, values and interests.
+Germany and the United States of America are bound together by historical ties of friendship.
+The two countries share common experiences, values and interests, though controversial issues repeatedly arise in bilateral relations.
 Politics, economics, culture and military cooperation are all facets that make up German-US relations.

 Since the arrival of a German botanist in the Jamestown in 1608, German immigrants and their descendants have made an indelible imprint on this country.
 Today, some 43 million Americans claim German heritage.